vitormanfredini/game-cpp-sdl/README.md

 This is a project I'm doing for studying C++ and SDL.

-Todo:
+TODO:
+- health bar needs to be rewritten (think of a way to render stuff that isn't just a texture, maybe separate the game rendering from the UI rendering)
-- allow character to move outside of the screen (screen should follow the main character)
+- allow character to move outside of the screen (and make the screen follow the main character)
 - create a Engine class that will take care of game logic, loading assets and destroying them.
 - getMovementDirectionTowards has a limitation where diagonals get a different speed than vertical/horizontal because of the way it's calculated
 - cache textures in `loadTexture` so BinaryResourceLoader::toTexture doesnt need to create one everytime it's called with the same filename (and destroy them when game finishes)